SaadJamilAkhtar/SaadJamilAkhtar/README.md

 - Exploring new technologies and developing software solutions and quick hacks.
 - Studied Software Engineering at National University of Science and Technology.
-- Working as a Software Engineer at Devsinc.
+- Working as a Software Engineer.
 - Learning more about Web technologies and cyber security.

 <h3>Tech Stack</h3>